 combing all sonic elements as one playable file

-When it came time to embed the sound within the sculpture, simply adding a speaker into the plinth itself seemed one-dimensional.
-Instead, I imagined that the sound itself might occur from multiple points within the gallery space.
-I began splitting the sounds into various elements.
-(1) Mid-high frequency sounds that could exist at low volume and emit from inside the sculpture and (2) Low-mid frequency sounds that would utilise external speakers and place the sculpture in an entirely new sonic environment.
+The sound element is both embedded within the sculpture (via speaker) as well as existing in the gallery space: (1) Mid-high frequency sounds exist at low volume and emit from inside the sculpture and (2) Low-mid frequency sounds that utilise external speakers and place the sculpture in an entirely new sonic environment.

 Just as the sculpture visually plays with the glossy and reflective features of ice and confuses them with the greenish and clear transparency of the glass, so to the sound element blurs the sonic qualities of ice and glass.